awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-existing.md

 1. When you have added your users, close the IAM console\.

-After you have created an IAM user that will access AWS CodeCommit using the policy group and policies you configured, send that user the connection information they will use to connect to the repository\.
+After you have created an IAM user to access AWS CodeCommit using the policy group and policies you configured, send that user the information required to connect to the repository\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In the region selector, choose the region where the repository was created\.
 Repositories are specific to an AWS region\.
 For more information, see [Regions and Git Connection Endpoints](regions.md)\.

-1. On the **Dashboard** page, choose the name of the repository you want to share\.
+1. On the **Repositories** page, find the name of the repository you want to share\.

-1. On the **Code** page, choose **Clone URL**, and then choose the protocol you want your users to use\.
+1. In **Clone URL**, choose the protocol \(HTTPS or SSH\) that you want your users to use\.
+This copies the clone URL for the connection protocol\.

-1. Copy the displayed URL for the connection protocol your users will use when connecting to your AWS CodeCommit repository\.

-1. Send your users the connection information along with any other instructions, such as installing the AWS CLI, configuring a profile, or installing Git\.
+1. Send your users the clone URL along with any other instructions, such as installing the AWS CLI, configuring a profile, or installing Git\.
 Make sure to include the configuration information for the connection protocol \(for example, for HTTPS, configuring the credential helper for Git\)\.